TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ContentMapping/Index.rst

 .. highlight:: typoscript

-Create a file at :file:`Configuration/page.tsconfig` the following
+Create a file at :file:`Configuration/page.tsconfig` with the following
 content:

 .. code-block:: typoscript